Welcome to the Sacred & Profane Love Podcast

 Iris Murdoch once wrote that “art is the most educational of all human activities” because it “pierces the veil” and “exhibits virtue in its true guise in the context of death and chance.”
 Murdoch recognized an important truth, that how we interpret art determines how we are affected by it, and that this dynamic includes our experience of love–its perils and its promise, its sacred and its profane dimensions.
 By way of philosophical and theological reflection, this podcast explores literary art’s potential to shape our self-understanding, our character, and ultimately, our lives.

-This podcast is sponsored by the Institute for Human Ecology.
+This podcast is sponsored by The University of Tulsa.